thoughtthingy/cyclistic_case_study_2025/README.md

-**Guiding questions**
+#### Guiding questions

-- What is your final conclusion based on your analysis? - Casual users use their bikes for leisure or exercise.
-Members use their bikes to commute to and from work.
+- What is your final conclusion based on your analysis?
+	> **Casual users use their bikes for leisure or exercise.
+Members use their bikes to commute to and from work.**

-- How could your team and business apply your insights? - They can use the usage insights to answer the second question on why would casual riders buy Cyclistic annual memberships?
-The team can also answer the third question on how can Cyclistic use digital media to influence casual riders to become members?
-This will give the team a target to focus on which is the fact that casual users use their bikes for leisure and exercise.
+- How could your team and business apply your insights?
+	> **They can use the usage insights to answer the second question on why  casual riders buy Cyclistic annual memberships.
+The team can also answer the third question on how Cyclistic can use digital media to influence casual riders to become members.
+This will give the team a target to focus on, which is the fact that casual users use their bikes for leisure.**

 - What next steps would you or your stakeholders take based on your findings?

-1. Determine in what ways leisure cyclist activities can convert casual users to annual members(savings, marketing, etc)
+	> **1. Determine in what ways leisure cycling activities can convert casual users to annual members(savings, marketing, etc)**

-2. Brainstorm for ways on how digital media can be used to effectively communicate these insights and “conversion points” to casual users
+	> **2. Brainstorm for ways on how digital media can be used to effectively communicate these insights and “conversion points” to casual users**

-3. Create an overall digital marketing plan that focusses on converting casual users to annual members that leverages on the previous two recommendations
+	> **3. Create an overall digital marketing plan that focuses on converting casual users to annual members that leverages the previous two recommendations.**

-**Key tasks**
+#### Key tasks